Victor10011/Ecommerce/README.md

 # Ecommerce
-This is the Homby Ecommerce web store.
+This is the Homby Ecommerce Project.